mfidino/acoustic-trials/README.md

 python do_all.py --input_folder small_audio/CHIL-CTG-04232021
 ```

-### Next steps.
+### Moving forward

 There are quite a few variables throughout this that are hard-coded, or pulled off of the `--input_folder` argument.
 When interfacing with the UWIN web app a number of these bits of information can actually be pulled from specific tables in the database, namely to date & time of a visit to a given location as well as that locations coordinates.
 I've also used a file naming structure for the folders that is similar to the way the web app names buckets on google cloud.
-Finally, after the ML outputs are collected we really don't need to store all of the seperated 'tracks.'
+Finally, after the ML outputs are collected we really don't need to store all of the separated 'tracks.'
 What we really just need are:

 1. The original soundfile stored in the coldest of cold storages.
 2. The small bits of soundfiles that are the species detections stored in something that can possibly be verified by a user.
+In this example these are getting stored in a snips sub-folder
 3. The spectrograms that are associated to those soundfiles as well so there is a visual as well as an auditory representation.
+In this example these are getting stored in the snips sub--folder.

 I built this script with the thought in mind that the function would get called once a user tells them to apply all the ML to a given visit.
 That being said, it may make sense to be able to batch process them by having a user select those across a given time range (e.g., a month).
 We should also
 keep track of whether or not a given batch of files have completed the ML pipeline so that we can ensure they are not sent through it again (as that could add up).

+I am positive there is other stuff I am missing here, but at a minimum these scripts are at least a proof of concept that this pipeline works.